0x0-cx/.github/README.md

 | Incapsulation | API  | Protocol       |
 | Polymorphism  | ?    | Standards, RFC |

+## Lifehacks

+- selfhosted opensource groupware doesn't have to scale to millions requsts-per-second, it just needs to work
+- under big timepressure you don't strictly need to follow some api, you can manipulate the database directly: this can ease introducing various integrations (no need to wait properly upstream-approved api extension) ofc, as any boundary violation this has its drawbacks, however with a 3rd-party SaaS you **NEVER** can do that
 ## Things to learn/inspire from

 - [Matrix](https://matrix.org/): bridges between messaging platforms